John Deere Model G

-The John Deere Model G tractor was a large three-plow row-crop tractor produced by John Deere from 1937 to 1953, with successor models produced until 1961.It was followed by the updated 70, 720 and 730 models.
+The John Deere Model G tractor was a large three-plow row-crop tractor produced by John Deere from 1937 to 1953, with successor models produced until 1961.
+It was followed by the 70, 720, and 730.

 Description and production

-The G was first produced in 1937.
-It was a general-purpose row-crop tractor, with sufficient pulling power to manage three plows.
+The G was released by John Deere in 1937, and it was a general-purpose row-crop tractor, with enough power to manage three plows.
 As with most row-crop tractors, the spacing between the rear wheels could be adjusted to suit row spacings.
-On later models the front wheels were offered with wide and narrow wheel arrangements.
+On later models, the front wheels were offered with wide and narrow wheel arrangements.
 The tractor was equipped with a two-cylinder side-by-side 34 hp engine, of 412.5 cuin displacement.
 Both gasoline and kerosene-fueled versions were available.
 About 64,000 Model Gs were built at the John Deere factory in Waterloo, Iowa.
 Sale price was about $2,600.

 The G was originally to be the Model F, since A, B, C (the GP), D and E (for stationary engines) had all been used, but Deere wished to avoid confusion with the Farmall F-20 and moved to G, retaining the F-prefix for part numbers.

-Early Gs tended to overheat, so a larger radiator was substituted.
+Early Gs tended to overheat, so a larger radiator was fitted.
 The G received Henry Dreyfuss styling in 1942 and was designated the GM, as it was considered modernized.
 The plain G designation was reinstated in 1947, and GN (single front wheel) and GW (wide front wheels) models were produced.